serkanardaa/SVAE-RA-treatment-prediction/README.md

     Then the performance metrics are calculated on provided test data.
   5 d)latent_corr_calc:Function for calculating correlation between variables and latent dimensions.

+6-Thesis SVAE Training on High-dimensional data and Thesis SVAE Training on Moderate-dimensional data contain the code for flow of hyperparameter tuning and testing of it on validation test data.
+In the end, correlation of variables with latent dimensions are calculated.

+7-SVAE Training Results contains the results generated from Thesis SVAE Training files and includes the plots generated from these results.

   Source codes that contributed to the work in this project: https://github.com/tianchenji/Multimodal-SVAE/tree/main https://github.com/Bjarten/early-stopping-pytorch